0cjs/sedoc/8bit/nec-pc/README.md

 - __PC-8001A__ (1981-08): US release.
 Katakana replaced with Greek.
 - __PC-8001B__ (?): European release (240V).
 [Pictures][retropc.net/404].
 - __PC-8001mkII__ (1983-03): Improved graphics, many expansion modules
   (including FDC) built-in, two expansion slots.
+Perhaps closer to an 8801mkII than the original 8001.
 - __PC-8001mkIISR__ (1985-01) Improved graphics again.

 This was followed by the PC-8801 series, which started with a separate